brucemack/microlink/docs/el_supplement.md

 * BUSY
 * OFF

-(**I'm not completely sure of this detail**) Connecting to the EchoLink Server, authenticating, and advertising an ONLINE or BUSY status puts the node in "logged in" state for some period of time (**what is the timeout?**).
+Connecting to the EchoLink Server, authenticating, and advertising an ONLINE or BUSY status puts the node in "logged in" state for approximately 7 minutes.
 This is significant since other nodes on the network will check this status before accepting a QSO from a requesting station.
 Essentially, the EchoLink server is providing a free authentication service for the rest of the peer-to-peer network.
 There must be a lot of volunteer hours behind the scenes for this to work reliably.